odow/StochOptFormat/README.md

 - `nodes::Object`

   An object mapping the name of each node of the policy graph (excluding the root node) to an object describing the node.
-Each object has two required
+Each object has the following required keys:
-  keys:

   - `subproblem::String`